AI Coding Agents for Spec-Driven Development Automation

 Sound familiar?
 This scenario plays out daily in engineering organizations where traditional development workflows break down under the weight of distributed system complexity.

 Most AI coding tools crash on files over 500 lines and lose context across repositories.
 Enterprise teams need agents that understand entire system architectures, not just individual functions.
-Spec-driven development solves this through structured four-phase automation that maintains traceability from requirements through deployment.
+Spec-driven development solves this through a structured four-phase automation that maintains traceability from requirements through deployment.

 The Four-Phase Technical Architecture

 Planning Phase converts specifications into actionable technical roadmaps.
-"The plan translates it into technical decisions" by analyzing dependencies, identifying integration points, and mapping implementation sequences across multiple services.
+The plan translates specifications into technical decisions by analyzing dependencies, identifying integration points, and mapping implementation sequences across multiple services.

 How Systematic Specification Accelerates Enterprise Delivery

 The "6-month projects in 6 weeks" transformation happens when teams move from reactive coding to proactive specification.
+McKinsey's May 2024 study across 50+ companies documents 30-40% time-to-market reduction when implementing comprehensive productivity systems.

 How Specifications Prevent Architectural Drift Across Teams